Symplectic structures on stratified pseudomanifolds: Symplectic structures on quotient spaces

 \begin{rem} From Example \ref{G-mfd} and the inclusion-quotient diagram \eqref{str-in-qu}, we get a commutative square

 Although, the symplectic form $\omega$ determines, and conversely is determined by, the Poisson bracket $\{-,-\}_{\omega}$ on $M$, they have subtle different properties respectively.
-The symplectic form $\omega$ can not descends to a $\C^{\infty}$-K\"{a}hler differential 2-form on $M/G$ since it is not $G$-basic.
-However, it can be pulled back to $Z$ and then descends to the reduced space $M_{0}$ and makes it into a symplectic stratified pseudomanifold.
+The symplectic form $\omega$ can not descends to a $\C^{\infty}$-K\"{a}hler differential 2-form on $M/G$.
+However, the pullback of $\omega$ to $Z$ gives rise to a presymplectic structure which produces an indirect symplectic structure on $M_{0}$ in the sense of Definition \ref{ind-ss}.
 Differing from $\omega$, the bracket $\{-,-\}_{\omega}$ induces a Poisson structure on the orbit space $M/G$ and then restricts to a non-degenerate Poisson bracket on $\mathcal{C}^{\infty}(M_{0})$. \end{rem}

-\begin{proof}[Proof of Theorem \ref{thm2}] Before proceeding, let us recall some basic results on K\"{a}hler quotients.
-Given a K\"{a}hler Hamiltonian $G$-manifold $(M,ds^{2},G,\mu)$, recall that a point $x$ in $M$ is (analytically) \emph{semistable} if the closure of the $G^{\mathbb{C}}$-orbit through $x$ intersects the level set $Z=\mu^{-1}(0)$ (cf. \cite[Definition 2.2]{Sj95}).
-Denote by $M^{ss}$ the set of semistable points.
-We say that two semistable points $x$ and $y$ are \emph{related}, if the respective closures of the orbits $G^{\mathbb{C}}x$ and $G^{\mathbb{C}}y$ in $M^{ss}$ have a non-trivial intersection, i.e., $ \overline{G^{\mathbb{C}}x}\cap\overline{G^{\mathbb{C}}y}\neq\emptyset. $ It is worth pointing out that $M^{ss}$ is the smallest $G^{\mathbb{C}}$-invariant open subset of $M$ containing $Z$, and the relation above is an equivalence relation (cf. \cite[Proposition 2.4, (i), (vi)]{Sj95}).
-In particular, due to \cite[Proposition 2.4, (v)]{Sj95}, the quotient space $M^{ss}/\!\!/G^{\mathbb{C}}$ is \emph{Hausdorff}.
-A fundamental result on the K\"{a}hler quotient \cite[Theorem 2.5]{Sj95} states that the inclusion $Z\subset M^{ss}$ induces a homeomorphism $M_{0}\rightarrow M^{ss}/\!\!/G^{\mathbb{C}}$ and therefore we get a commutative diagram:

-Henceforth, we identify $M_{0}$ with $M^{ss}/\!\!/G^{\mathbb{C}}$.
-Having shown that the symplectic quotient $M_{0}$ is a smooth stratified pseudomanifold, we claim that $M_{0}$ is a K\"{a}hler stratified pseudomanifold in the sense of Definition \ref{k-s-p}.
-For this, we have to show that $M_{0}$ is a complex stratified pseudomanifold and the symplectic form $\omega_{0}$ induces a K\"{a}hler structure on each stratum $S\in\mathcal{S}_{M_{0}}$.